6 Hours / 6 CEs

 Key topics covered in this training include:

-• Introduction to topic & Grounding Activity
+• Introduction & Grounding Activity

-• Introduction to Motivational Interviewing
+• Introduction to Motivational Interviewing (MI)

-• Task and spirit of MI
+• Task and Spirit of MI

 • Stages of Change

-• Change talk
+• Change Talk

-• Learning task
+• Learning Task

 We are proud to partner with